rlcapunpon/org-mgmt-api/coding-context/organization_management_service_tdd_prompt.md

 ---

 ### Step 6 — Auth & RBAC verification
+**Context:**
+- There is an existing RBAC API, read RESOURCE_ACCESS_FLOW.md to understand how we can check if a user has permission to access the organization
+- Check the ORGANIZATION_PERMSSION_MAPPING.md to check the permission mapping used by the existing RBAC API

 **Goal:** Implement JWT verification + permission guard.
-Support both local-claim checks and optional RBAC API double-check.
+Support both local-claim checks and RBAC API double-check.

 **Failing tests to write first:**
 - `auth.spec.ts`